2018 Bangka Belitung Indonesia Masters

-The 2018 Bangka Belitung Indonesia Masters was a badminton tournament which took place at Sahabudin Sports Hall in Pangkal Pinang, Indonesia, from 18 to 23 September 2018 and had a total purse of $75,000.
+The 2018 Bangka Belitung Indonesia Masters was a badminton tournament which took place at Sahabudin Sports Hall in Pangkal Pinang, Bangka Belitung, Indonesia from 18 to 23 September 2018 and had a total purse of $75,000.

 Tournament

 The 2018 Bangka Belitung Indonesia Masters was the eighth Super 100 tournament of the 2018 BWF World Tour and also part of the Indonesia Masters Super 100 championships, which was held for the first time.
 This tournament was organized by the Badminton Association of Indonesia with the sanction from the BWF.

 Venue

-This international tournament was held at Sahabudin Sports Hall in Pangkal Pinang, Bangka Belitung Islands, Indonesia.
+This international tournament was held at Sahabudin Sports Hall in Pangkal Pinang, Bangka Belitung, Indonesia.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF Tour Super 100 event.

 Prize money

 The total prize money for this tournament was US$75,000.
 Distribution of prize money was in accordance with BWF regulations.